 Ten tips for successful study

-The CBSE exam schedule for class 12 and 10 is out.
-With less than two months to go, the pressure to study more is bound to increase.
+The CBSE board exams are a few months away.
+Which means the pressure to study more is bound to increase.
 And so is the anxiety and stress among students, esp. those who have, so far, not fared well in their school exams.
 How to concentrate is a major concern?
 While it is time to get serious about studies, there certainly is no need to panic.
 There is still ample time for students to make up for the loss.

 Below are 10 ways to help you study successfully and emerge victorious in your exams.